Doris5102023/RAGVLG-2025/README.md

 The ground truth dataset for model evaluation.
 It contains original remote sensing images with manual annotations and JSON files storing real bounding box coordinates of industrial land.

 ### 📑 Industrial-Land
-Datasets and inference results for visual grounding tasks.
-It provides image data for large language model experiments and JSON files of visual grounding outputs from Qwen model.
+Datasets for visual grounding tasks.
+It provides image data for large language model experiments.

 ### 📑 llm-graph-builder-main
 A modified RAG framework referenced from Neo4j llm-graph-builder, which is used for knowledge graph construction and document retrieval.